You already have a phone policy. It's just not working.

 Standard Lockable Pouch

-Phones are locked and and inaccessible, but signals are not blocked.
+Phones are locked and inaccessible, but signals are not blocked.
 Typically used for pilots, phased rollouts, or lower-control environments.

 Optional / pilot use